SriTanyaG/E-Commerce/README.md

-# 🛍️ Full-Featured E-Commerce Web Application (Backend)
+# 🛍️ Full-Featured E-Commerce Web Application

-This is a comprehensive backend for a full-fledged e-commerce platform built with **Node.js**, **Express.js**, and **PostgreSQL**.
+This is a comprehensive full-stack e-commerce platform built with **Node.js**, **Express.js**, and **Supabase (PostgreSQL)**.
 It powers essential e-commerce features such as product listings, cart management, wishlists, user authentication, and order processing.

 ---